Lorenzo Simonelli (athlete)

-Lorenzo Ndele Simonelli (born 1 June 2002) is a Tanzanian-born Italian hurdler who was 4th at the 2023 European indoor Championships.
+Lorenzo Ndele Simonelli (born 1 June 2002) is a Tanzanian-born Italian hurdler European champion in Roma 2024 and vice Indoor World champion at Glasgow 2024 in 60 m hs.

 Biography

 Born in Dodoma, Tanzania to an Italian father (anthropologist and researcher) and a Tanzanian mother, he moved with his family to Rome at the age of 5.

 Career

 At the indoor Europeans in Istanbul 2023, credited at the same time as the hundredth of the third place, after the photo-finish check he missed the bronze medal by 5 thousandths of a second.